Setting up Stripe

 Once your account is set up you should be at a screen that looks like this:

 You now need to activate your account, otherwise you're only ever going to be able to accept test payments.
-Click start to begin the activation.
+Follow the steps in the 'Get Started' section to activate your account.
 At this point Stripe will ask you to confirm your email address and various questions about your business.

 You should now be able to view live data.
 The toggle button on the left should look like this:

 It's important that your account is now in live mode otherwise any payments you take will simply be test payments.
 If you can't access live mode then your account has still not been activated.

 Using the left-hand menu, select 'Developers' and API keys.
 Event Calendar app needs both the Secret and Publishable keys to make charges for you.

 Add your Publishable and Secret Key to Event Calendar App